A Dying Cub Fan's Last Request: Composition and lyrics

 The 1981 Major League Baseball strike interrupted that season beginning in June, and Goodman was asked whether he had written the song because of the strike.
 "Actually I wrote it the night of March 13th in a hotel in Cincinnati, Ohio," Goodman said.
 He explained that he was about to put on a concert in Chicago and he wanted concertgoers—especially his family and friends—to have a new song to enjoy.
 He said he began thinking about the looming start of the baseball season and the historic lack of success of his Cubs teams.

 The song presents a cynical but affectionate look at the Cubs from the perspective of a fan who has been through many losing seasons with the team.
 The fan, a dying old man, is telling his friends of his wishes to have his coffin carried around Wrigley Field before having his ashes thrown into a bonfire on the field.
 The song refers to the Cubs as "the doormat of the National League".
 Goodman had been treated for leukemia since 1969, but despite having a serious illness when he wrote the song, Goodman said "A Dying Cub Fan's Last Request" was not autobiographical, according to his manager, Al Bunetta.
 "I always did believe it was about Stevie, but he said no. He never equated it to himself.
 He never looked at himself as dying," Bunetta explained.

 "A Dying Cub Fan's Last Request" contains several references to the city of Chicago and to the Chicago Cubs.
 The song's opening lines (By the shores of old Lake Michigan / Where the hawk wind blows so cold) refer to a colloquial term for the wind in Chicago.
-The man in the song wants his ashes to blow over the Wrigley Field wall and ultimately come to rest on Waveland Avenue, the street that runs behind the ballpark's left field bleachers.
+The man in the song compares his crushed hopes to popcorn being eaten by pigeons beneath the "L" tracks.
+He wants his ashes to blow over the Wrigley Field wall and ultimately come to rest on Waveland Avenue, the street that runs behind the ballpark's left field bleachers.
 He mentions bidding the bleacher bums adieu.

 Much of the song consists of spoken word, but the chorus is sung.
 A reference in the chorus to "their ivy-covered burial ground" refers to Wrigley Field, which has unique outfield walls covered with ivy planted in 1937.

 Some well-known Cubs personalities are mentioned by name in the song.
 Keith Moreland (Have Keith Moreland drop a routine fly) was a 1980s Cubs player with good hitting ability but poor fielding.
 Ernie Banks (Hey Ernie, let's play two) was twice voted the National League Most Valuable Player and was later inducted into the Baseball Hall of Fame.
 He would often say "Let's play two!" to indicate his love for baseball.
 The song also mentions Jack Brickhouse, a sportscaster who covered Cubs games from the 1940s to 1981.